xcoderA/tradingSummary/README.md

 # TradingSummary

 ####Assumptions
-1.'QUANTITY SHORT SIGN' and 'QUANTITY LONG SIGN' are not relevant and should not be used.
+- 'QUANTITY SHORT SIGN' and 'QUANTITY LONG SIGN' are not relevant and should not be used.
+- The Input file will always be in correct format and present in the right path.
+Exceptions are not handled and program is expected to fail if file not present or in incorrect format.

 ####How to run
 #####Path of input file can be configured with the param application.properties file or with a VM parameter